asaadsaad/MWA-homework13-angular03/README.md

 * Use Angular to build a client app:
   * Create a service that communicates with the backend app.
   * Show a list of courses (use TitleCasePipe).
   * Create a button that deletes the course by ID.
+Once you receive a confirmation from the DB that the course is deleted, update your state.